VIRTUE AVE

 Can you find?
 The war memorial wall and the posts marking the shore line position over the years?

-Pick up a free: WuHoo Caroline Bay Scavenger hunt from the Information Center or SC Museum.
+Pick up a free: WuHoo Caroline Bay Scavenger hunt from the Information Center or South Canterbury Museum.

 WuHoo Challenge: Smell the roses in one of the largest collection of heritage roses in the Southern Hemisphere.
 End of November to the beginning of December is when the garden is at its peak.
 Do the tea rose smell like tea?
 Take in the view from the Boardwalk and post a selfie #WuHooTimaru.